-Jane M. McFetridge is the Office Managing Shareholder of the Chicago, Illinois office of Jackson Lewis P.C.
-She has been based in Chicago her entire career and has extensive experience litigating all forms of labor and employment matters throughout the Midwest.
+Jane M. McFetridge is Office Managing Shareholder of the Chicago, Illinois, office of Jackson Lewis P.C.
+She has been based in Chicago her entire career and has extensive experience litigating all forms of labor and employment matters throughout the midwest.

 Ms. McFetridge also routinely counsels clients on a variety of employment practices including employment contracts and employee handbooks and policies.
 She conducts employee training seminars, harassment investigations, and frequently speaks on employment-related topics.

 Ms. McFetridge testified before the U.S. Senate Committee on Health, Education, Labor and Pensions regarding the pending Paycheck Fairness Act (S. 182).
 In her testimony, she stressed that our existing laws, including the EPA and Title VII of the Civil Rights Act of 1964, provide robust protection against gender-based pay discrimination.
 She also emphasized that the employer community is already committed to ensuring gender pay parity.

 Ms. McFetridge is also a Certified Public Accountant.
 Prior to attending law school, she worked for six years as an accountant and financial analyst with a major accounting firm and with a multinational pharmaceutical corporation.

 •Kirkpatrick v.
 Pfizer, Inc. (U.S. District Court, Western District of Oklahoma).
 This case involved age discrimination claims brought by a former sales representative.
 After a week of trial, a directed verdict was entered for the defendant.